RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

    uses rsFloat32x4), so we can't just propagate down temaplte params from rsBiquad to state...unless rsBiquad has two templated params TSig, TPar - which it probably should have anyway.

--maybe preferably use /**< ... */ instead of /** ... */ for the doxygen stuff
+- Maybe preferably use `/**< ... */` instead of `/** ... */` for the doxygen stuff for member
- for member functions.
-It's just nicer when the function name appears as "headline" above the docstring in the code. but check, if intellisense still displays the docstrings when doing so.
-It also may not be so suitable for in-class function definitions (but maybe we should avoid them anyway unless they are one-liners - we can still put them in the header file after the class declaration to allow (or even demand) inlining)
+  functions.
+It's just nicer when the function name appears as "headline" above the docstring in the code.
+But check, if intellisense still displays the docstrings when doing so.
+It also may not be so suitable for in-class function definitions (but maybe we should avoid them anyway unless they are one-liners we can still put them in the header file after the class declaration to allow (or even demand) inlining)

-Make the following things consistent:
+- Make the following things consistent:

-Interface:
+  - Interface:

--class names (use prefix rs everywhere)
+    - Class names (use prefix rs everywhere)

--function names:
+    - Function names:
- -have a getSample and processBlock function consistently in all DSP classes -if the module produces stereo samples, use processFrame - getSample is only for mono stuff ...maybe that makes it redundant but it is nice to be able to write things like:
+      - Have a getSample and processBlock function consistently in all DSP classes
+      - If the module produces stereo samples, use processFrame - getSample is only for mono stuff ...maybe that makes it redundant but it is nice to be able to write things like:
-    out = env.getSample() * filter.getSample(osc.getSample());
+        `out = env.getSample() * filter.getSample(osc.getSample());`

--consistently use pointers (not references) for output variables - makes it visible in client code, what is an output
+    - Consistently use pointers (not references) for output variables.
+It makes it visible in client code, what is an output

--the argument order should be consistent for functions that do similar things -especially in rsArray (dangerous change)
+     - The argument order should be consistent for functions that do similar things - especially in rsArrayTools (dangerous change)

--the units (seconds, milliseconds) for parameters should be the same in all classes (dangerous change)
+    - The units (seconds, milliseconds) for parameters should be the same in all classes (dangerous change)

- -in rapt, we should probably not deal with physical units at all and instead use normalized units (samples, omega = 2*pi*f/fs, etc.)
+   - In rapt, we should probably not deal with physical units at all and instead use normalized units (samples, omega = 2*pi*f/fs, etc.)

--consistent use of enum class for choices
+  - Consistent use of enum class for choices

--(maybe) avoid free functions - wrap them into namespaces - maybe use sub-namespaces (RAPT::Filters, RAPT::Generators, etc.)
+  - (Maybe) avoid free functions.
+Wrap them into namespaces.
+Maybe use sub-namespaces (RAPT::Filters, RAPT::Generators, etc.).
+Or maybe (ab)use classes for collections of functions.
+    The functions can then be static member functions.
+For some reason, I do not really like deeply nested namespaces.
+But maybe these are two separate things.
+Creating a sub-namespace just for a function collection may be "overkill" (I think of namespaces as big things) but for the bigger compartements of the library like "Filters", "Generators", etc., namespaces may actually be appropriate.

--i've been thinking about using std::vector for all i/o of the the non-realtime classes - but some client code may use something else, so plain arrays is most flexible - anyone can use it
+  - I've been thinking about using std::vector for all i/o of the the non-realtime classes but some client code may use something else, so suing plain arrays is most flexible.
+Anyone can use it.
+    So, the low-level number crunching code should be based on passing around C-style arrays.

 -consistently make embedded objects accessible either via having them as public members or by providing getters ...the former seems better - simpler client-side syntax and does the exact same  thing